R2Z/prismnet-ai/README.md

 #### Authentication
 All requests require authentication using JWT or API key:

+**For Development/Testing:**
+- The application currently accepts any username in JWT tokens (no password validation)
+- You can generate a JWT token or use any string as an API key for testing

 ```bash
 # JWT (recommended for users)
 curl -H "Authorization: Bearer YOUR_JWT_TOKEN" ...